Navicat: Navicat Premium

 In 2009, PremiumSoft released Navicat Premium, a series of Navicat software that combines all previous Navicat versions into a single version and can connect to different database types including MySQL, Oracle, and PostgreSQL simultaneously, allowing users to do data migration between cross databases.
 Navicat Premium version also supports cross-platform administration, serving Windows, Mac OS X and Linux.
 In April 2010, version 9 of Navicat Premium was released, which added the connectivity of SQLite database to Navicat Premium, allowing Navicat Premium to connect to MySQL, Oracle, PostgreSQL and SQLite in a single application.
 In November 2010, support for Microsoft SQL Server was added.
 In January 2011, SQL Azure was included.
 In November 2013, added the support of MariaDB.
-In July 2018, added the support of MongoDB.

-Navicat Essentials

-Navicat Essentials was officially released in November 2011.
-This is a simple Navicat version for commercial use.
-The Essentials editions of Navicat lack several features found in the Standard/Enterprise editions, including form view, record filtering, visual query building, data modeling and options for import, export and backup of data, etc.
+In July 2018, support for MongoDB was added to Navicat, enhancing its capabilities for managing NoSQL databases.
+In May 2023, Redis was introduced in Navicat Premium 16.2, further broadening the tool's database management options.
+The following year, in May 2024, version 17 was released, featuring new enhancements such as Visual Explain, Data Dictionary, and Data Profiling.
+In March 2025, support for Snowflake was also integrated, providing users with robust tools for managing cloud-based data solutions.
+Additionally, new AI features were introduced to enhance query writing, data analysis and streamline workflows.

 Navicat Data Modeler

 Navicat Data Modeler Windows version was officially released in March 2012.
 Then, Mac OS X and Linux version were released in May 2012 and June 2012.
 This is a standalone product for developers to create data models for MySQL, SQL Server, Oracle, PostgreSQL and SQLite databases.
 Navicat Data Modeler allows users to visually design database structures, perform reverse/forward engineer process, import table structures from ODBC data sources, generate SQL files and print models to files, etc. In June 2015, added the support of MariaDB databases and several features such as Model Conversion, Physical/Logical/Conceptual model types and Navicat Cloud.
+In May 2024, version 4 was released, and added the support of MongoDB and several features such as synchronizing database to model, comparing model workspace.
+In March 2025, support for Snowflake was introduced, along with new modeling methods, including Data Vault 2.0 and Dimensional modeling techniques, providing users with advanced tools for effective data structure organization and analysis.